NorthernChicken/bash-hackertyper/README.md

 # bash-hackertyper
 Generates random bash outputs when typing randomly into a terminal, making you look like a hacker.
+Inspired by https://hackertyper.net/